Edward Teller: Los Alamos Laboratory

 Teller became part of the Theoretical (T) Division.
 He was given a secret identity of Ed Tilden.
 He was irked at being passed over as its head; the job was instead given to Hans Bethe.
 Oppenheimer had him investigate unusual approaches to building fission weapons, such as autocatalysis, in which the efficiency of the bomb would increase as the nuclear chain reaction progressed, but proved to be impractical.
 He also investigated using uranium hydride instead of uranium metal, but its efficiency turned out to be "negligible or less".
 He continued to push his ideas for a fusion weapon even though it had been put on a low priority during the war (as the creation of a fission weapon proved to be difficult enough).
 On a visit to New York, he asked Maria Goeppert-Mayer to carry out calculations on the Super for him.
 She confirmed Teller's own results: the Super was not going to work.

 A special group was established under Teller in March 1944 to investigate the mathematics of an implosion-type nuclear weapon.
 It too ran into difficulties.
 Because of his interest in the Super, Teller did not work as hard on the implosion calculations as Bethe wanted.
 These too were originally low-priority tasks, but the discovery of spontaneous fission in plutonium by Emilio Segrè's group gave the implosion bomb increased importance.
-In June 1944, at Bethe's request, Oppenheimer moved Teller out of T Division, and placed him in charge of a special group responsible for the Super, reporting directly to Oppenheimer.
+In June 1944, at Bethe's request, Oppenheimer moved Teller out of T Division and placed him in charge of a special group responsible for the Super, reporting directly to Oppenheimer.
 He was replaced by Rudolf Peierls from the British Mission, who in turn brought in Klaus Fuchs, who was later revealed to be a Soviet spy.
 Teller's Super group became part of Fermi's F Division when he joined the Los Alamos Laboratory in September 1944.
 It included Stanislaw Ulam, Jane Roberg, Geoffrey Chew, Harold and Mary Argo, and Maria Goeppert-Mayer.

 Teller made valuable contributions to bomb research, especially in the elucidation of the implosion mechanism.
 He was the first to propose the solid pit design that was eventually successful.
-This design became known as a "Christy pit", after the physicist Robert F. Christy who made the pit a reality.
-Teller was one of the few scientists to actually watch (with eye protection) the Trinity nuclear test in July 1945, rather than follow orders to lie on the ground with backs turned.
+This design became known as a "Christy pit", after the physicist Robert F. Christy who made it a reality.
+Teller was one of the few scientists to watch (with eye protection) the Trinity nuclear test in July 1945, rather than follow orders to lie on the ground with backs turned.
 He later said that the atomic flash "was as if I had pulled open the curtain in a dark room and broad daylight streamed in".